-The unique 3D printing technology from HP is not only transforming how we make things, but it’s also revolutionizing the way we design them.
-The voxel, or three-dimensional pixel, is at the heart of the technology.
-It allows designers to break objects down to the smallest nuances of shape, color and function and apply them with microscopic precision.
-And that’s a good thing for anyone that wants to use 3D printing for the manufacturing of end-use parts, as well as high-quality prototypes.
+HP has developed a unique voxel 3D printing technology used in the company’s portfolio of 3D printers, featuring the 5200 and 5400 series.
+The HP Multi Jet Fusion’s voxel control technology is not only transforming how we make things, it’s also revolutionizing the way we design them.
+Voxel control allows designers to break objects down to the smallest nuances of shape and function and apply them with microscopic precision.

 To produce a 3D object using voxels, HP’s Jet Fusion 3D printers start by laying down a super-thin sheet of material less than the thickness of a sheet of paper.
 A printhead equipped with 30,000 nozzles then swoops over the material, precisely applying chemical fusing and detailing agents to form the shape of the object being created, and then applying infrared heat at very specific levels to make them fuse and do things like rendering objects in full color.

 HP 3D printing up to 10 times faster

 But it’s what’s going on inside this mix of materials that’s the real game-changer.
 HP’s printhead puts out 340 million of these voxel building blocks per second.
 The technology helps produce objects 10 times faster than other 3D printing methods, If you’re familiar with other manufacturing methods, such as injection molding, then this is a great benefit when producing larger batches.
 But unlike injection molding, each 3D printed part can have a unique geometry.Improved product development with HP 3D printing